Automate Start/Stop EC2 Instance Scheduling Based on Tags

 · Scheduling auto start using CloudWatch events

-To establish a rule to start your EC2 instances, repeat steps 1 through 8 from above.
+Repeat steps 1 through 8 from above to establish a rule to start your EC2 instances.
 Make the following adjustments:

 Scheduling auto start using CloudWatch events